s-ccs/LSLAutoBIDS/README.md

 ```
 lslautobids gen-dv-config
 ```
-- Edit the file `autobids_config.yaml` to add the dataverse and project root details.
+- Edit the file e.g. via `nano ~/.config/lslautobids/autobids_config.yaml` to add the dataverse and project root details.

 ***This will be mostly same for all the projects, thus running this command is only recommended once per system.***